Code0x58/python-jsonstore/README.md

   store.a_dictionary['new_value'] = "new value"  # won't update the store!
   assert store.a_dictionary['new_value'] == "old value"
   assert store.a_dictionary is not store.a_dictionary

+# can also use it in auto-commit mode which writes out on any change
+store = JsonStore('config.json', indent=2)
+store.a_string = "something else"
 ```